 A brass plaque (probably an 18th Century copy of a lost earlier 14th Century version) in the North East Vestry, states that “The Christian King Lucius originally founded a church on this site in the year 179 AD”.

-The Church would have been alongside the Roman Forum (now underneath Leadenhall Market) – the oldest foundation in the City.
+The Church would have been alongside (if not over) the Roman Forum (now underneath Leadenhall Market) – the oldest foundation in the City.

 In papers from around AD 700 it was already noted as the oldest Church in the City of London.
 There is mention in 1040 of a church called “St Peter binnon London” that apparently had seven altars, was the Burial site for various Lord Mayor’s and a sanctuary of fugitives from justice.